 The resting time also gives you time to warm up the pan.
 You want it warm enough so that your butter foams a little, but doesn't brown or start smoking.
 (Or if you're using oil, the oil should shimmer and glide over the surface of the pan.)

 More great pancake tips!
 5 Common Mistakes to Avoid When Making Pancakes

 The trouble with calling anything "the best" is that not everyone will agree with you.
 I'm OK with that!
 Even if you don't place these pancakes on the top tier of awesomeness like I do, I'm still pretty confident you'll enjoy them topped with butter and maple syrup.

 The perfect pancakes are light, fluffy, tender, and golden-brown, and this recipe does not disappoint.
 It even stands up to slight modifications, including substituting more buttermilk in place of the milk called for — in case you run out or just want one less measuring cup to wash.
 Buttermilk combined with the baking soda is a major part of what gives these pancakes their lift, plus we can't get enough of the subtle tang.

 We've also added a note of when to add blueberries.
 Not everyone wants a fruit-filled stack of pancakes, so rather than stirring a pint into the entire batter mixture (and inevitably turning it green from burst berries), we suggest you sprinkle them on top of individual pancakes just as they hit the pan, giving them time to sink into the batter before it is time to flip.
 The rest of the steps are streamlined so that you can get to the breakfast table faster.

 How To Make the Lightest, Fluffiest Buttermilk Pancakes

 What You Need

-10 tablespoons unsalted butter, plus more for the pan
+unsalted butter, melted and cooled slightly, plus more for the pan

 Measuring cups and spoons